12th (Service) Battalion, Gloucestershire Regiment (Bristol's Own): Somme

 The phase of the offensive that began on 22 July culminated in the Battle of Guillemont.
 The village of Guillemont had withstood repeated British attacks, but 5th Division made a new attempt on 3 September.
-The bombardment began at 08.30 and the attack began at 12.00, with the men advancing behind a Creeping barrage (a recent innovation) moving at 50 yd a minute; the men were instructed to keep within 25 yd of the bursting shells.
+The bombardment began at 08.30 and the attack began at 12.00, with the men advancing behind a creeping barrage (a recent innovation) moving at 50 yd a minute; the men were instructed to keep within 25 yd of the bursting shells.
 However, a flanking position at Falfemont Farm, which should have been captured in the morning, was still in enemy hands and threatened 95th Brigade's advance.
 The two leading companies of 12th Gloucesters took their first objective, a sunken lane, and found the dugouts beyond to be unoccupied.
 But then they came under enfilade fire from a machine gun off to the right in the Falfemont direction, which caused numerous casualties before A Company eliminated it.
 At 12.50 the battalion moved on to its second objective, the German line between Wedge Wood and the south of Guillemont village, which was taken without too much trouble.
 It then moved on at 14.50 to the third objective, a sunken lane running north from Wedge Wood towards Ginchy.
 Amidst the devastation of the battlefield C Company mistook Leuze Wood for Wedge Wood, got too far ahead and were caught by their own artillery fire.
 Although no enemy could be seen at Leuze Wood, the battalion was ordered to halt and consolidate its position rather than push into an awkward salient.

-The 12th Gloucesters was now only 300 strong and took no active part in the Flers-Courcelette (18–22 September) though the battalion was later awarded it as a Battle honour.
+The 12th Gloucesters was now only 300 strong and took no active part in the Battle of Flers–Courcelette (18–22 September), though the battalion was later awarded it as a battle honour.
 Although the battalion had been told that it would not have to go back into the line, it received a draft of 116 reinforcements and was given a role in 95th Brigade's next attack, the Battle of Morval on 25 September.
 The battalion was in support while 1st Bn Devonshire Regiment and 1st Bn East Surreys suffered heavy casualties taking the first and second objectives.
 12th Gloucesters and 2nd King's Own Scottish Borderers then moved through the village of Morval itself and dug in on the far side.
 The battalion's casualties were 12 killed and 61 wounded.
 The next night the battalion was relieved and went into camp in Happy Valley.